writethedocs/www/docs/guide/contributing.rst

 * Developer tools or docs-as-code toolchains and workflows.
 * High-level discussions of common tools.

-For help finding the best fit for new topics into the rest of the guide, `ask in Slack`_, or `file a GitHub issue`_.
+For help finding the best fit for new topics in the rest of the guide, `ask in Slack`_, or `file a GitHub issue`_.

 Contribution guidelines